hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_21/both.md

       - allows criminals and terrorists to hide their communications

 - digital certificates
+  - what?
+    - used to prove the ownership of a public key
+    - an electronic certificate from a trusted authority that ensures authentication
+  - encryption method produced by digital certificates that can be used by anyone?
+    - public key
   - how a digital certificate is obtained
     - answer 1
       - enquiry made to certificate authority (CA)